cassioneri/calendar/README.md

     std::chrono::year_month_day::year_month_day(const sys_days&) // a.k.a. to_date

-Our implementations are benchmarked against counterparts, including some of popular and widely used libraries (glibc, .net, boost and llvm).
+Our implementations are benchmarked against counterparts, including some of popular and widely used libraries (glibc, .NET, Boost and LLVM).
 Results, as per charts below, suggest that our implementations perform considerably faster than others.

 ![Benchmarks](https://github.com/cassioneri/dates/blob/master/benchmarks/benchmarks.png)

 [is_leap_year](http://quick-bench.com/0HV3XYJeGuN9mgomWtMbixF28C0): Neri_mcomp is 3.3x faster than
-Ubiquitous.
-Neri_mod is 2x faster than Ubiquitous (the implementation that is virtually used everywhere.)
+Ubiquitous (the implementation used virtually everywhere.)
+Neri_mod is 2x faster than Ubiquitous.

 [last_day_of_month](http://quick-bench.com/SLM-7N7CUCaTmEewgs2OZ6JBTjc): Neri is 3.9x faster than
 Boost and 1.2x faster than LLVM.

-[to_rata_die](http://quick-bench.com/3aXHDw7lM7WfdptJ0Qi9y-lAI0c): Neri is 2.3x faster than GLIBC, 2.1x faster than Hatcher, 1.9x faster than .NET, 1.7x fater than boost, 1.6x faster than LLVM and 1.3x faster than Baum.
+[to_rata_die](http://quick-bench.com/3aXHDw7lM7WfdptJ0Qi9y-lAI0c): Neri is 2.3x faster than glibc, 2.1x faster than Hatcher, 1.9x faster than .NET, 1.7x fater than Boost, 1.6x faster than LLVM and 1.3x faster than Baum.

-[to_date](http://quick-bench.com/Qg1Qq87_mgNJZbpwBZ55hz_hNGM): Neri is 5.9x faster than GLIBC, 2.7x
+[to_date](http://quick-bench.com/Qg1Qq87_mgNJZbpwBZ55hz_hNGM): Neri is 5.9x faster than glibc, 2.7x
-faster than .NET, 2.3x faster than Hatcher, 2.1x faster than boost, 2.1x faster than LLVM and 1.5x faster than Baum.
+faster than .NET, 2.3x faster than Hatcher, 2.1x faster than Boost, 2.1x faster than LLVM and 1.5x faster than Baum.

 **Disclaimer**: Benchmarks above compare implementations as of 2020-May-02.
 They have been edited,